mohamedeliwa/practice-notes/conditions/pulmonology/pleural_effusion.md

 - Observation and follow-​up if asymptomatic.

-- Therapeutic pleural aspiration
+- Therapeutic pleural `aspiration` if breathless

   - Remove 1-1.5 L to improve breathlessness
-  - Post-aspiration CXR (alternatively, pleural manometry during aspiration), for evaluation of possible non-​expandable lung
+  - `Post-aspiration CXR` (alternatively, pleural manometry during aspiration), for evaluation of possible non-​expandable lung
   - If the breathlessness does not improve following aspiration, then there is little to be gained by repeated aspiration, and other causes should be considered, e.g. lymphangitis carcinomatosis, PE.
-  - if effusion recur within 1 month of aspiration, pleurodesis or indwelling pleural catheter (IPC) should be considered
+  - if effusion recurs within 1 month of aspiration, pleurodesis or indwelling pleural catheter (IPC) should be considered

-- Intercostal chest drainage and pleurodesis
+- `Intercostal chest drainage and pleurodesis`

-  - The effusion drained with an intercostal tube.
-  - Provided lung fully re-​expands on CXR, proceed to pleurodesis
+  - Proceed to pleurodesis if lung fully re-​expands on CXR, after drainage
-  - If lung fails to re-​expand fully (trapped lung; CXR shows a pneumothorax or hydropneumothorax), consider `chest drain suction`, which may encourage lung expansion and allow pleurodesis.
+  - If lung fails to re-​expand fully (trapped lung; CXR shows a pneumothorax or hydropneumothorax),
+  - consider `chest drain suction`, which may encourage lung expansion and allow pleurodesis.

-- Indwelling pleural catheter insertion
+- Indwelling `pleural catheter` insertion

   - likely to be the preferred treatment for patients with significantly trapped lung

 ## Parapneumonic effusion and empyema specific notes:

 - Empyemas on CT, frequently appear lenticular and may exhibit the ‘split pleura’ sign of enhancing separated visceral and parietal pleura.
-Absence of pleural thickening on CT is unusual in empyema
+- Absence of pleural thickening on CT is unusual in empyema
-- Of pleural infections, 40% are culture-​negative.
+- 40% Of pleural infections are culture-​negative.
 - Blood cultures positive in only 14% of cases, but, in these cases, they are often the only positive microbiology
 - Bronchoscopy is only indicated if a bronchial obstructing lesion is suspected.
-- (rare presentation) History of a recent sore throat may suggest Lemierre’s syndrome, consider US of internal jugular vein if suspected
+- History of a recent sore throat may suggest Lemierre’s syndrome (rare presentation), consider US of internal jugular vein if suspected

 - `Antibiotics`

+  - Community-​acquired empyema:

-  - Community-​acquired empyema—​β-​lactam/​β-​lactamase inhibitor (e.g. co-​amoxiclav) or second-​generation cephalosporin (e.g. cefuroxime), combined with metronidazole for anaerobic cover.
-Ciprofloxacin and clindamycin together may be appropriate
+    - β-​lactam/​β-​lactamase inhibitor (e.g. `co-​amoxiclav`) or second-​generation cephalosporin (e.g. `cefuroxime`), combined with `metronidazole` for anaerobic cover.
+    - `Ciprofloxacin` and `clindamycin` together may be appropriate

+  - Hospital-​acquired empyema:

-  - Hospital-​acquired empyema—​cover Gram-​positive and Gram-​negative organisms and anaerobes.
-MRSA infection is common.
+    - cover Gram-​positive and Gram-​negative organisms and anaerobes.
+    - MRSA infection is common.
 Consult with microbiology team.
-One option is meropenem and vancomycin.
+    - One option is `meropenem` and `vancomycin`.

   - Avoid aminoglycosides, which penetrate the pleural space poorly.
   - Switch to oral antibiotics when apyrexial and improving clinically.
-  - Co-​amoxiclav is a useful single agent with anaerobic cover (not if penicillin-​allergic).
+  - Oral Co-​amoxiclav is a useful single agent with anaerobic cover (not if penicillin-​allergic).
   - Optimal duration of antibiotic treatment unclear, although likely to be at least 3 weeks.

 - `Chest tube drainage`